markusmobius/Crowdsourcr/doc/_sources/usage/installation.rst.txt

 Installation
 ============

-Crowdsourcer is a Python_ program that uses MongoDB_ and the Tornado_ library.
+Crowdsourcr is a Python_ program that uses MongoDB_ and the Tornado_ library.
 Optionally, it may use nginx_ for load balancing across multiple processes and for serving static content.